radareorg/radare2/DEVELOPERS.md

 ## Documentation
 There is support for Doxygen document generation in this repo.
-By running `doxygen` in the root of this repository it will autodetect the Doxyfile and generate HTML documentation into [doc/doxygen/html/index.html](./doc/doxygen/html/index.html)
+By running `doxygen` in the root of this repository, it will autodetect the Doxyfile and generate HTML documentation into [doc/doxygen/html/index.html](./doc/doxygen/html/index.html)

-If you're contributing code or willing to update existing code you can use the doxygen C style comments to improve documentation and comments in code.
+If you're contributing code or willing to update existing code, you can use the doxygen C-style comments to improve documentation and comments in code.
 See the [Doxygen Manual](https://www.stack.nl/~dimitri/doxygen/manual/index.html) for more info.
 Example usage can be found [here](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)
 ```c